 SYSTEMIC LUPUS ERYTHEMATOSUS OVERVIEW

 Systemic lupus erythematosus (SLE) is a chronic inflammatory disease that can affect various organs of the body.
-Women with systemic lupus erythematosus have no decrease in fertility with the exception of those patients who have had prior treatment with cyclophosphamide.
-Women with lupus are at higher risk for pregnancy complications, and those with antiphospholipid antibodies have an increased risk of miscarriage and preeclampsia.
-The outcomes for both mother and child are best when systemic lupus erythematosus has been under good control for at least six months before pregnancy and when kidney disease is in remission.
+With the exception of women who have had prior treatment with cyclophosphamide, women with SLE do not appear to have reduced fertility.
+Women with lupus are at higher risk for pregnancy complications such as preeclampsia and premature delivery, and those with antiphospholipid antibodies have an increased risk of miscarriage and stillbirths.
+The outcomes for both mother and child are best when SLE has been under good control for at least six months before pregnancy and when kidney disease is in remission.

-This topic review discusses the preparation for and care of systemic lupus erythematosus during pregnancy.
+This topic review discusses the preparation for and care of SLE during pregnancy.
 Other topics about lupus are available separately.
-(See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)
+(See "Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)

 SYSTEMIC LUPUS ERYTHEMATOSUS AND PREGNANCY

-Treatment of systemic lupus erythematosus has become more successful over the past few decades, making pregnancy a viable option for most women with this disorder.
+Treatment of systemic lupus erythematosus (SLE) has become more successful over the past few decades, making pregnancy a viable option for most women with this disorder.
 Seven to 33 percent of women whose disease has been in remission for at least six months prior to pregnancy will experience a flare of lupus symptoms during pregnancy.
-This flare rate is comparable to the flare rate of non-pregnant women.
-In contrast, more than 60 percent of women with active systemic lupus erythematosus at the time of conception will have a flare during pregnancy.
+This flare rate is comparable to the flare rate of nonpregnant women.
+By contrast, more than 60 percent of women with active SLE at the time of conception will have a flare during pregnancy.
 Women undergoing in vitro fertilization may also have an increased risk of a disease flare during ovulation induction [1,2].
 (See "Pregnancy in women with systemic lupus erythematosus".)

-Pregnancy complications — Pregnancy complications that occur more commonly in women with systemic lupus erythematosus include high blood pressure, preeclampsia, preterm delivery, unplanned Cesarean section, excessive bleeding after delivery, or blood clots in the leg or lung.
-There is a higher incidence of miscarriage and fetal loss especially in women with co-existing antiphospholipid syndrome.
-Infants born to women with systemic lupus erythematosus have a higher risk of low birthweight and prematurity.
+Pregnancy complications — Pregnancy complications that occur more commonly in women with SLE include high blood pressure, preeclampsia, preterm delivery, emergency cesarean section, excessive bleeding after delivery, or blood clots in the leg or lung.
+There is a higher incidence of miscarriage and fetal loss, especially in women with coexisting antiphospholipid syndrome.
+Infants born to women with SLE have a higher risk of being born prematurely and having a low birthweight.

 Preeclampsia — Preeclampsia is the medical term for a pregnancy complication that causes high blood pressure in the mother after 24 weeks of pregnancy.
 Another name for preeclampsia is toxemia.
-Preeclampsia occurs in approximately 13 percent of women with systemic lupus erythematosus.
-It may occur even more frequently among women with kidney disease, antiphospholipid antibodies (aPL), diabetes mellitus, or prior episodes of preeclampsia (66 percent in one study) .
+Preeclampsia occurs in up to 20 percent of women with SLE.
+It may occur even more frequently among women with kidney disease, antiphospholipid antibodies, diabetes mellitus, or prior episodes of preeclampsia (66 percent in one study) .

-Fetal loss — Fetal loss is defined as the death of a fetus at 10 or more weeks of pregnancy.
+Fetal loss — Fetal loss is defined as the death of a fetus after 10 weeks of pregnancy.
 The risk of fetal loss is increased in women with high blood pressure, active lupus, or lupus nephritis and in those with low complement levels, elevated levels of anti-DNA antibodies, antiphospholipid antibodies (including anticardiolipin antibodies and lupus anticoagulants), or a low platelet count.
-In one center, approximately 17 percent of women with systemic lupus erythematosus had a fetal loss .
+In one center, approximately 17 percent of women with SLE had a fetal loss .

-All pregnant women with systemic lupus erythematosus should be tested for the presence of antiphospholipid antibodies (eg, lupus anticoagulants and anticardiolipin antibodies).
-Women with persistent, medium or high titers of these antibodies may be at increased risk of fetal loss or other complications.
-However, treatment with low-dose aspirin and heparin is generally reserved for those patients with documented prior pregnancy losses or clotting issues.
+Women with SLE should be tested for the presence of antiphospholipid antibodies (eg, lupus anticoagulants and anticardiolipin antibodies).
+Women with persistent medium or high titers of these antibodies may be at increased risk of fetal loss or other complications.
+Treatment with low-dose aspirin is often recommended for women with SLE who test positive for antiphospholipid antibodies.
+However, treatment with heparin is generally reserved for those patients with documented prior pregnancy losses or clotting issues.

-Preterm delivery — Patients with systemic lupus erythematosus have an increased risk of preterm delivery.
+Preterm delivery — Patients with SLE have an increased risk of preterm delivery.
 Preterm delivery is defined as delivery before 37 weeks of pregnancy.
-(See "Patient information: Preterm labor (Beyond the Basics)".)
+(See "Patient education: Preterm labor (Beyond the Basics)".)

-The risk of delivering before term is increased in women with more severe systemic lupus erythematosus, in those who require higher doses of glucocorticoids (eg, steroids) during pregnancy, in women on certain immunosuppressive medications such as azathioprine and cyclosporine, and in women with other pregnancy complications.
-Careful management of systemic lupus erythematosus during pregnancy can help to decrease the risk of preterm delivery.
+The risk of delivering before term is increased in women with more severe SLE, those who require higher doses of glucocorticoids (steroids) during pregnancy, women on certain immunosuppressive medications such as azathioprine and cyclosporine, and women with other pregnancy complications.
+Careful management of SLE during pregnancy can help to decrease the risk of preterm delivery.

-Low birthweight infant — Having systemic lupus erythematosus can increase the risk of a low birthweight baby, especially if the woman requires glucocorticoids (steroids); has kidney complications, high blood pressure, antiphospholipid antibodies, or preeclampsia; or experiences premature rupture of membranes (when the water breaks before contractions have begun).
+Low birthweight infant — Having SLE can increase the risk of a low birthweight baby, especially if the woman requires glucocorticoids; has kidney complications, high blood pressure, antiphospholipid antibodies, or preeclampsia; or experiences premature rupture of membranes (when the water breaks before contractions have begun).

 Lupus nephritis — Women with active lupus nephritis at the time of pregnancy have an increased risk of fetal loss (up to 75 percent) and worsening of their kidney function during pregnancy.
 Women with preexisting high blood pressure, protein in the urine, or high levels of blood urea nitrogen and/or creatinine in their blood are at the highest risk for these complications.

-Pregnancy after kidney transplantation — Women with systemic lupus erythematosus who have received a kidney transplant have a slightly higher risk of miscarriage compared with women without systemic lupus erythematosus and a kidney transplant, although approximately 77 percent of women go on to deliver a live infant.
-One-half to two-thirds of these women have a preterm delivery or a low birthweight baby, and there is an increased risk of developing high blood pressure or gestational diabetes during pregnancy or of requiring a Cesarean delivery.
+Pregnancy after kidney transplantation — Women with SLE who have received a kidney transplant have a slightly higher risk of miscarriage compared with women without SLE and a kidney transplant, although approximately 77 percent of women go on to deliver a live infant.
+One-half to two-thirds of these women have a preterm delivery or a low birthweight baby, and there is an increased risk of developing high blood pressure or gestational diabetes during pregnancy or of requiring a cesarean delivery.

 Lupus and newborns

 If a mother gives birth to a baby with neonatal lupus, her risk of having a child with neonatal lupus in a subsequent pregnancy is about 17 percent.
-(See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)" and "Patient information: Sjögren’s syndrome (Beyond the Basics)".)
+(See "Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)" and "Patient education: Sjögren’s syndrome (Beyond the Basics)".)

-Birth defects and learning disabilities — Systemic lupus erythematosus does not increase the risk of having a child with birth defects.
+Birth defects and learning disabilities — SLE does not increase the risk of having a child with birth defects.
 It is uncertain whether learning disabilities are more frequent in children of women with lupus, as they have been found to be more frequent in one research study but not in another .

 CARE BEFORE PREGNANCY

-General recommendations — These recommendations apply to all women who are considering pregnancy, not just those with systemic lupus erythematosus.
+General recommendations — These recommendations apply to all women who are considering pregnancy, not just those with SLE.

-- Blood testing for rubella (German measles), varicella (chicken pox), HIV, hepatitis B, and inherited genes (eg, cystic fibrosis) may be recommended.
+●Blood testing for rubella (German measles), varicella (chicken pox), human immunodeficiency virus (HIV), hepatitis B, and inherited genes (eg, cystic fibrosis) may be recommended.

 Preparing for pregnancy with systemic lupus erythematosus

-- Women with lupus nephritis are encouraged to delay pregnancy until their disease is inactive for at least six months [6,7].
+●Women with lupus nephritis are encouraged to delay pregnancy until their disease has been inactive for at least six months [6,7].

-- Outcomes of pregnancy of women with systemic lupus erythematosus are better in those women who continue hydroxychloroquine during pregnancy.
+●Outcomes of pregnancy of women with SLE are better in those women who continue hydroxychloroquine during pregnancy.
 Therefore, women with lupus should be encouraged to continue this medication during pregnancy.

-- The use of glucocorticoids (steroids) along with other immunosuppressive medications, such as azathioprine and cyclosporine, may increase the risks of having a small infant or of having preterm premature rupture of membranes (when the water breaks before 37 weeks of pregnancy).
-In addition, use of glucocorticoids (steroids) during the first trimester may increase the risk of cleft palate.
-Despite this, glucocorticoids (steroids) may need to be continued to manage the disease.
-(See 'Medications during pregnancy' below.)
+●The use of glucocorticoids along with other immunosuppressive medications, such as azathioprine and cyclosporine, may increase the risks of having a small infant or of having preterm premature rupture of membranes (when the water breaks before 37 weeks of pregnancy).
+In addition, use of glucocorticoids during the first trimester may increase the risk of cleft palate.
+Despite this, glucocorticoids may need to be continued to manage the disease (see 'Medications during pregnancy' below).
 This decision is best made with an experienced rheumatologist and/or obstetrical care provider.

 Am I ready for pregnancy? — It is common for women with long-term medical problems to be worried about how their health will be affected by pregnancy and parenting.

-Women with systemic lupus erythematosus often have a flare of symptoms during pregnancy or shortly after delivery.
+Women with SLE often have a flare of symptoms during pregnancy or shortly after delivery.
 It is sometimes difficult to distinguish between the common discomforts of pregnancy and the symptoms of lupus.
 Pregnancy discomforts that are similar to those of lupus include the following: